 My background is in global communications.
 I’ve worked in marketing for a London-based fintech startup, as a journalist in Istanbul, and in public relations in Doha, Qatar.
 I’ve also worked in nation branding, helping countries and cities manage their global reputations.

-Prior to that, I lived in China and studied Mandarin for almost four years, including a memorable year on the North Korean border.
+I lived in China and studied Mandarin for almost four years, including a memorable year on the North Korean border.
 I’ve travelled widely ever since.

-When I’m not coding or digging through reams of psychology literature, I enjoy lifting weights, reading, keeping up my Mandarin, attending tech meetups, or playing an occasional game of Werewolf.
+In my free time, I enjoy lifting weights, reading, keeping up my Mandarin, attending tech meetups, or playing an occasional game of Werewolf.